Norman Fucking Rockwell!: Background

-When in attendance at the 60th Annual Grammy Awards, Del Rey confirmed in an interview that she had begun work on her next album.
+When in attendance at the 60th Annual Grammy Awards, Lana Del Rey confirmed in an interview that she had begun work on her next album.
 She revealed the title of one song, "Bartender", saying that she did not know if it would make the album's tracklist.
-The album was recorded under the working title Bird World in its earlier stages of developement.
+The album was recorded under the working title Bird World in its earlier stages of development.
 In September 2018, Del Rey premiered the album's second single, "Venice Bitch", in Zane Lowe's Beats 1 show, and joined for an interview where she confirmed that the album's title and its title track would be Norman Fucking Rockwell!.
 She revealed that the album was nearly complete having recorded eleven tracks for it.
 It was later reported that the album was scheduled for an early 2019 release.
-In October 2018, Del Rey performed alongside Jack Antonoff, whith whom she had collaborated on the record, at an Apple Music event, where she premiered the song "How to Disappear".
+In October 2018, Del Rey performed alongside Jack Antonoff, with whom she had collaborated on the record, at an Apple Music event, where she premiered the song "How to Disappear".
 On December 31, 2018, Del Rey teased the song "Happiness Is a Butterfly" on social media.
 A snippet of the album's title track was shared by Del Rey in June 2019.
 In July 2019, Del Rey performed at the FIB Benicàssim Festival, where she revealed that the album would be released the following month.

 Composition

-FLOOD Magazine described the album's sound as "a mellow soft rock" and noted Del Rey's improved lyrics tackle larger themes than her previous work.
+Flood Magazine described the album's sound as "a mellow soft rock" and noted Del Rey's improved lyrics tackle larger themes than her previous work.
 According to critics, Norman Fucking Rockwell! features "psych-rock jams" and piano-based ballads.
-Consequence of Sound described the record as featuring "psych-pop lullabies, tales of complicated, consuming romantic love, and overt odes to the tarnished dream of California."
+Consequence described the record as featuring "psych-pop lullabies, tales of complicated, consuming romantic love, and overt odes to the tarnished dream of California."
 It has been characterised as a "pop classic", as well as embodying folk rock, and existing somewhere between the desert rock and "minimalist" trip hop of Del Rey's previous efforts.

 The album features a strong influence from 1970s classic rock.
-Kitty Empire of The Observer noted that "strings and synth washes soundtrack multiple love songs", and also noted several classic rock references throughout the album, including Neil Young's "Cinnamon Girl", Crosby, Stills, & Nash, and Led Zeppelin's Houses of the Holy.
+Kitty Empire of The Observer noted that "strings and synth washes soundtrack multiple love songs", and also noted several classic rock references throughout the album, including Neil Young's "Cinnamon Girl", Crosby, Stills, Nash & Young, and Led Zeppelin's Houses of the Holy.
 Rob Sheffield of Rolling Stone noted the album's "Laurel Canyon '70s soft-rock fantasies", including references to Joni Mitchell and the Eagles.

 No Ripcord described Norman Fucking Rockwell! as "a remarkably sharp pop record that retains her fascination with pop-culture iconography and the rosey simplicity of a post-war America where classic rock and blue jeans ruled and takes them to much deeper places".